korc/onefile-websrv/README.md

     - `CertBy`
       - `auth` can be hex-encoded value of client CA certificate's binary
       - `file:` in the beginning of `auth` will load CA certificate from file
+    - `CertKeyHash`
+       `auth` is hex-encoded SHA256 hash of client certificate's public key (SHA256 of ASN1 from `ssh-keygen -e -m pkcs8` and `certtool --pubkey-info`)
+       `file:` prefix makes keys to be loaded from specified file containing either PUBLIC KEY or CERTIFICATE data in PEM format
     - `JWTSecret`
       - checks if JWT from `Authentication: Bearer` header is signed by specific authority
       - `auth` contains authority's shared secret